Mixed Breed Dogs

 About the Chusky

-The Chusky is a very large mixed breed dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Chusky is best matched with experienced owners.
+The Chusky is a cross between the Chow Chow and Siberian Husky.
+The Chusky is a large mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Chusky is best matched with experienced owners.
 Typically standing 18 to 23 inches and weighing 40 to 65 pounds, this breed has a life expectancy of 10 to 13 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Chusky brings a distinct combination of traits that sets it apart.
 The Chusky is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Chusky loves being close to its people and forms strong bonds with every member of the household.